swift-server/swift-aws-lambda-runtime/Examples/S3_Soto/README.md

-sam deploy \
---resolve-s3 \
---template-file template.yaml \
---stack-name AWSSDKExample \
---capabilities CAPABILITY_IAM

-# API Gateway
+# List Amazon S3 Buckets with Soto

 This is a simple example of an AWS Lambda function that uses the [Soto SDK for AWS](https://github.com/soto-project/soto) to read data from Amazon S3.

 ## Code

-The Lambda function reads all bucket names from your AWS account and return them as a String.
+The Lambda function reads all bucket names from your AWS account and returns them as a String.

 The code creates a `LambdaRuntime` struct.
 In it's simplest form, the initializer takes a function as argument.
 The function is the handler that will be invoked when the API Gateway receives an HTTP request.